This topic describes how to use ossfs to mount an Object Storage Service (OSS) bucket to a local file system on Linux.

 sudo vi /etc/supervisor/supervisord.conf

-Add the following content at the end of the file:
+Add the following code to the end of the file:

 [program:ossfs] command=bash /home/user1/ossfs_scripts/start_ossfs.sh logfile=/var/log/ossfs.log log_stdout=true log_stderr=true logfile_maxbytes=1MB logfile_backups=10